-Over recent years West Wimmera Shire, and in particular its townships, have experienced problems with large numbers of Corellas (Cacatua Tenuirostris) congregating into towns.
+Over recent years West Wimmera Shire, and in particular its townships, have experienced problems with large numbers of Corellas (Cacatua tenuirostris and Cacatua sanguinea) congregating into towns.
 In significant numbers, Corellas cause damage to trees, create noise issues, and can potentially damage buildings and infrastructure.